Warwick Films

 Warwick Films was a film company founded by film producers Irving Allen and Albert R. Broccoli in London in 1951.
-The name was taken from the Warwick Hotel in London.
+The name was taken from the Warwick Hotel in New York City where Broccoli and his wife were staying at the time of the final negotiations for the company's creation.
 Their films were released by Columbia Pictures.

 Origins

 The reason for the creation of Warwick Films was a combination of several economic factors in the 1950s.